AYCE-earth/public/_posts/2021-08-13-partner-up.md

 The only thing we ask you, is to make your distribution public (website, social media, etc.) - so we can share and endorse your contribution.

-You will be allowed to distribute the poster freely starting with the 21.September 2021.
-That is the date when we are all going to release it to the public.
+You will be allowed to distribute the poster freely.

 <small>We welcome all partners to help us distributing the poster (<a href="/blog/poster-campaign/">see here</a>).
 If you are a fast decision maker, you can tell us to send you a 100 posters right away <a href="/purchase/">here</a>.</small>